ccamlr/CCAMLRGIS/cran-comments.md

 ## R CMD check results

-* There were no ERRORS, WARNINGS OR NOTES on Windows OS.
+* There were no ERRORS, or NOTES on Windows OS.
-* 1 NOTE on other platforms: package was archived.
+* 1 WARNING on Windows: 'qpdf' is needed for checks on size reduction of PDFs.
+* 1 NOTE on Windows Server 2022, R-devel, 64 bit: checking for detritus in the temp directory ...
+NOTE Found the following files/directories: 'lastMiKTeXException' - I don't know what it is about.

 ## Notes about CRAN edits

-* Moved all oprations from sp/raster to sf/terra
+* Moved all operations from sp/raster to sf/terra.
+Added get_C_intersection() function.
 * Now the vignette links to the GitHub README to avoid CRAN Checks issues
 * Added create_Pies() and add_PieLegend() functions
 * Added load_Bathy() function